Boss accused of paying ex-employee with 91,000 oily pennies faces federal lawsuit - NewsBreak

 (NEXSTAR) – A Georgia auto repair shop owner is accused of retaliating against a former employee by paying the worker’s final wages, $915, in the form of more than 91,000 oil-soaked pennies.
 The ex-employee of A OK Walker Autoworks, Andreas Flaten, may have the richest revenge in the end, however.

-The federal government has sided with Flaten, who had filed a complaint with state labor regulators in January 2021 after he said he resigned from the Peachtree auto shop and his boss, Miles Walker, refused to give him his last check.When will omicron peak in the US?
+The federal government has sided with Flaten, who had filed a complaint with state labor regulators in January 2021 after he said he resigned from the Peachtree auto shop and his boss, Miles Walker, refused to give him his last check.With cases surging, experts see omicron peaking soon in US

 Shortly after getting a call from labor officials, Walker stated , “How can you make this guy realize what a disgusting example of a human being he is … [y]ou know what?
 I’ve got plenty of pennies, I’ll use them,” according to the legal complaint against him.